Shay McCartan: Ballymena United

 Ballymena United announced on 29 September 2020 that they had signed McCartan.

 Glentoran

-On the 1 August 2021, it was announced McCartan had signed for Glentoran for an Irish League record fee of £100,000.
+On 1 August 2021, it was announced McCartan had signed for Glentoran for an Irish League record fee of £100,000.

+On 7 May 2024, it was announced that McCartan would be one of ten players departing Glentoran upon the expiry of their contracts.

 International career

 McCartan made his debut for the Northern Ireland U17 side in October 2010, in the 2011 UEFA European Under-17 Championship qualifying round, a 0–0 draw with Montenegro.
 He scored his first goal for Northern Ireland in a 6–0 qualifying win over Azerbaijan.
 Northern Ireland qualified for the elite round of qualifying after finishing second in the group.
 Their first group game was a 3–2 defeat to England, with McCartan bagging a brace.
 His form for the under-17s saw him get called up to the under-19 squad.
 He made his debut in October 2011, scoring in the 3–1 win over Belarus, in qualification for the 2012 UEFA European Under-19 Championship.
 On 26 April 2012, still aged just 17, McCartan was called up to the Northern Ireland U21 squad for the first time for their European Under 21 qualifying game against Macedonia.
 However, he remained an unused substitute.
 On 12 July 2012, McCartan was called up for the under-19's as part of the Milk Cup squad, along with fellow Burnley player Luke Conlan.
 On 21 July 2012, McCartan scored in a 5–3 defeat to Chile.
 He scored his first goal for the under-21s in their 2–1 defeat to Ukraine on 17 November 2015; the game was part of Northern Ireland's 2017 UEFA European Under-21 Championship qualification campaign.
 He scored again on 29 March 2016, in a 3–1 qualifying defeat to Scotland.

 McCartan made his senior debut for Northern Ireland in a friendly 1–0 win over New Zealand at Windsor Park on 2 June 2017.
 He was retained in the matchday squad for the 2018 FIFA World Cup qualification matches against San Marino and Czech Republic the following month, as Will Grigg was lacking match fitness.
 Manager Michael O'Neill handed him a second cap on 3 June 2018, in a 3–0 friendly defeat to Costa Rica at San José's Estadio Nacional.